-School districts and individual schools within a district have the option to administer Body Mass Index (BMI) screenings to students enrolled in kindergarten as well as grades three, five, and nine.
-This program is overseen by the Ohio Department of Health.
-Technical questions on the BMI screening process, what the data means, and how to use it should be directed to that agency.
-The Department of Health also provides a document with Guidelines for Measuring Heights and Weights and Calculating BMI.

-Districts must notify parents before taking the measurement and allow parents to opt out of participation.
-While the Ohio Department of Education reports whether a school or district is participating in screenings, it does not administer this program.
-At the end of each school year, the Ohio Department of Education simply receives a list of schools and districts from which the Department of Health received data.
-That list is used to issue a green check that is displayed on the report card to show the entity participated in the program.
-No data for this element gets reported in EMIS and the Department of Education does not receive any data from the Department of Health beyond participation.
+School districts and individual schools within a district have the option to administer Body Mass Index (BMI) screenings to students enrolled in Kindergarten and grades three, five and nine.
+Districts must notify parents before taking the measurement, and parents can opt out of participation.
+It is important to understand that while ODE reports whether a school or district is participating in body mass screenings, it does not administer this program.
+If a school or district elects to participate, aggregated data from the screenings are reported to the Ohio Department of Health.
+At the end of each school year, the Ohio Department of Education receives a list of schools and districts from which the Department of Health received data, and that list is used to issue a green check that is displayed on the report card.